GodotVR/godot-xr-tools/_docs/movement/direct.md

 ![Direct Movement Setup]({{ site.url }}/assets/img/direct/direct_setup.png)

 > Note that we recommend adding the ability to your game for the user to configure the movement controls.
-This can be achieved by modigying the MovementDirect configuration such as enabling or disabling.
+This can be achieved by modifying the MovementDirect configuration such as enabling or disabling.

 The functionality works out of the box but can be further configured: